19hours/sg-statutes/Acts/Computer Misuse Act.md

 “data” means representations of information or of concepts that are being prepared or have been prepared in a form suitable for use in a computer;

-“electro-magnetic, acoustic, mechanical or other device” means any device or apparatus that is used or is capable of being used to intercept any function of a computer;
+“electro-magnetic, acoustic, mechanical or other device” means any device, apparatus or program that is used or is capable of being used to intercept any function of a computer;

+[Act 22 of 2017 wef 01/06/2017]

 “function” includes logic, control, arithmetic, deletion, storage and retrieval and communication or telecommunication to, from or within a computer;